 The hummus and falafel wars have been going on for years now – a basically endless (and usually groan-worthy, if you ask me) back-and forth hinging on authenticity and less-than useful reductionist categories that can never really be resolved because they aren’t really designed to be.

 This post isn’t about that.
-It’s about a chickpea dip from the haute cuisine of Abbasid Baghdad, as featured in Lilia Zaouali’s book Medieval Cuisine of the Islamic World.
-The book offers an overview of the cuisine and cookbooks of the ninth and tenth century courts of the Abbasid caliphs, along with a treasure trove of actual recipes – many of which are worth attempting today.
+It’s about a chickpea dip from the haute cuisine of medieval Cairo, as featured in Lilia Zaouali’s book Medieval Cuisine of the Islamic World.
+The book offers an overview of the cuisine and cookbooks of the tenth through thirteenth century courts and aristocracies of the Arab world, along with a treasure trove of actual recipes – many of which are worth attempting today.

 This one is adapted from the book’s “Puree of Chickpeas with Cinnamon and Ginger:” a hummus without tahini, essentially, and with some additions: fresh parsley and mint, on one hand, and cinnamon and ginger, on the other.
 Its tang comes not from lemon juice, like modern-day hummus, but from red wine vinegar – a sharp taste that’s surprisingly well moderated by the addition of the cinnamon and the ginger, even as it reigns them in and keeps the dish properly savory.
 If you (like me) are not the greatest tahini fan in the world, or you like to add a little color to your mezze, this recipe is for you.